Advertiser Disclosure

 How do you get between terminals at LAX?

-You can get between LAX terminals by riding the free landside terminal shuttle bus that runs in a clockwise loop, or by walking on the sidewalks (outside the secure area) or via the terminal connectors (inside the secure area).
+You can get between LAX terminals by riding the free landside terminal shuttle bus in a counterclockwise loop, walking on the sidewalks (outside the secure area), or using the terminal connectors (inside the secure area).

-Are Terminal 5 and 6 connected at LAX?
+Are terminals 5 and 6 connected at LAX?

-Terminals 5 and 6 are connected airside via an underground tunnel, so it’s not necessary to re-clear security again unless you have arrived on an international flight.
-They are also connected landside, but this would require re-clearing security for all passengers if they exit the terminal and leave the secure area.
+Terminals 5 and 6 are connected airside via an underground tunnel, so it’s not necessary to reclear security again unless you have arrived on an international flight.
+They are also connected to the land side, which would require reclearing security for all passengers who exit the terminal and leave the secure area.

 Is there a shuttle between terminals at LAX?

-There is a shuttle bus between terminals at LAX that runs in a clockwise route stopping at all terminals.
-You can ride the shuttle from outside each terminal on the arrivals level, from under the blue signs “LAX Shuttle & Airline Connections.”
-It takes a couple of minutes to travel between terminals with buses departing every 10 minutes.
+There is a shuttle bus between terminals at LAX that runs counterclockwise, stopping at all terminals.
+You can ride the shuttle from outside each terminal on the arrivals level under the blue signs “LAX Shuttle & Airline Connections.”
+Traveling between terminals takes a couple of minutes, with buses departing every 10 minutes.

 Can you walk between terminals at LAX?

-You can walk between all terminals at LAX.
-Terminals 4 to 8 have airside underground and above-ground walkways, with Terminal 4 also walkable to International Terminal B via a connector bridge.
-Terminal B also has an airside connector to Terminal 3, leading onwards to Terminal 1.
+You can walk between all LAX terminals.
+Terminals 4 to 8 have airside underground and above-ground walkways, and Terminal 4 is also walkable to International Terminal B via a connector bridge.
+Terminal B also has an airside connector to Terminal 3, leading onward to Terminal 1.

-You can also walk outside of the secure area between terminals using the sidewalks on both levels of the ring road, or cut-through parking garages between the north and south terminals.
+You can also walk outside the secure area between terminals using the sidewalks on both levels of the ring road or cut through parking garages between the north and south terminals.

 Amar Hussain's image